 - desserts like egg custard and créme brûlée (in moderation, of course)

 Omelets are a favorite meal any time of day.
-You can add in meats, veggies, and cheese, then top with sour cream and avocado for a high calorie extravaganza.
+You can add meats, veggies, and cheese, then top with sour cream and avocado to contribute nutrients and calories toward your daily goals.

-Try these recipes for a great egg breakfast (and we won’t tell if you have them for lunch or dinner).
+Try these recipes for a great egg breakfast (or lunch or dinner).

-Eggs are one of the best foods for building muscle.
-There’s no limit to the number you should eat in a day, and they’re full of nutrients.
+Eggs are one of the best foods for building muscle and can be a part of a weight gain eating plan.
+For most otherwise healthy people, there’s no limit to the number of eggs you should eat in a day, and they’re full of nutrients.

-Full fat Greek yogurt is another healthy and convenient snack.
-It has a great nutritional profile, including a well-balanced mix of protein, carbs, and fat.
+Greek yogurt has a nutritional profile that includes a well-balanced mix of protein, carbs, and fat.

-Each 6-ounce serving of plain, whole milk yogurt will give you 165 calories and 15 grams of protein, and that’s before you add all your delicious combos and toppings (
+Each 1/2 cup (170 gram) serving of plain, whole milk Greek yogurt will give you 165 calories and 15 g of protein, and that’s before you add all your delicious combos and toppings (

-There are numerous high calorie snacks and healthy weight-gain recipes based on yogurt.
+You can make high calorie snacks based on yogurt.
 Here are a few:

 - Yogurt and fruit: Combine 1–2 cups of yogurt with fresh or dried fruit.
 You can also add nuts, seeds, honey, granola, dark chocolate, or coconut flakes.

-- Chocolate peanut butter pudding: Mix 1–2 cups of yogurt with 100 percent cocoa powder, peanut or any nut butter, and a sweetener such as stevia, honey, or sugar.
+- Chocolate peanut butter pudding: Mix 1–2 cups of yogurt with 100% cocoa powder, peanut or any nut butter, and a sweetener such as stevia, honey, or sugar.
 You can also add a scoop of whey for more protein.

-- Yogurt parfait: Combine 1–2 cups of yogurt with granola and mixed berries in layers to create a tasty and well-balanced breakfast or healthy snack.
+- Yogurt parfait: Combine 1–2 cups of yogurt with granola and mixed berries in layers to create a tasty, well-balanced breakfast or snack.

-- Smoothies: Full fat Greek yogurt is an excellent addition to almost any smoothie to increase the protein content and give it a creamier, milkshake-like thickness.
+- Smoothies: Greek yogurt made with whole milk is an excellent addition to almost any smoothie to increase the protein content and give it a creamier, milkshake-like thickness.

-Try whole milk Greek yogurt for even more calories, less sugar, and almost twice the protein of regular yogurt (
+Try whole milk Greek yogurt flavored with fruit for even more calories.

-Full fat Greek yogurt is another ingredient that can help you add healthy fats and protein to your diet.
+Greek yogurt made with whole milk is another food that can help you add high quality protein to your diet.
 It’s great on its own or as an ingredient that works in many dishes.

 Simply adding 1 tablespoon of olive oil (15 mL) of oil to sauces, salads, and during cooking can quickly add 120 calories (

-One trendier way of getting healthy fats is having butter coffee for breakfast or as a high calorie snack.
-Blend up a cup of brewed coffee with coconut oil and unsalted butter until it looks like a foamy latte.
+One trendier way of consuming fats is having butter coffee or olive oil coffee for breakfast or as a high calorie snack.
+You could also try blending up cup of brewed coffee with coconut oil and unsalted butter until it looks like a foamy latte.